 The pre-COVID year of 2019 was a year of too much work and travel for a guy my age.
 My weight crept up several pounds over the year.
 Things settled down in early December, and I began to reflect on the need for significant change in my daily life.
 I’ve always walked a good bit and played handball, pickleball, or some active sport.
 However, the regularity with which I was involved in daily activities left much to be desired.
 The result of a short period of reflection was that I needed to be both intentional and regular in my exercise and to exercise a bit more discipline on the side of moderation in terms of consumption of food and drink.

 I started walking with intentionality on December 15, 2019 with a goal of reaching at least 10,000 steps per day.
 A bit later, I revised the goal to five miles minimum, which is about 10,500 steps.
 I started this post on December 16th, or two years after committing to start a longer-term program.
 This walking program seems to be working.
 Two years marked 731 days with a leap year in 2020, and a few days since then.
 I’ve missed the minimum five-mile mark only five days in that time.
+After walking, you can relax on sites such as 카지노.

 Regular readers of this blog and its republications on LinkedIn, know that I’ve written many blogs about health and fitness over the years, a number of which focus on walking.
 If you want to skip a short walk down memory lane, scroll down past the bullet points and numbers to the next header.